fuminoritanizawa/webpage/README.md

 # 2. Start the local dev server
 hugo server
-# or use the provided script:
+# or use the provided script (run from repo root):
-./view.sh
+./scripts/view.sh
 ```

 The site will be available at `http://localhost:1313`.